webplatform/docs/tutorials/css_transitions/index.md

 '''ease-out''' <br/> '''cubic-bezier(0, 0, 0.58, 1.0)'''
 </div>

-This useful [http://cssglue.com/cubic cubic bezier function utility] allows you to create your own custom curve and the see the result applied to various animations.
+This useful [http://cubic-bezier.com cubic bezier function utility] allows you to create your own custom curve compare their progress with standard keyword values.

 Timing functions can also be specified as part of the [[css/properties/transition|'''transition''']] shorthand